Beautiful Noise (film): Production

 During early stages of production, from 2005 to 2007, Ogletree edited various versions of Beautiful Noise from rough scripts provided by Green.
 Multiple edits of the film featured archival footage with "personally custom designed art" which was the result of collaborations with artist Angus Cameron.
 Medicine founder Brad Laner also contributed a musical score to the film.
 Following public awareness of the film after the 2007 email leak, John Nugent and Timothy O'Donnell contributed further artwork to the film, presented alongside Cameron's additions.
 A final edit of Beautiful Noise was completed by Ogletree after Green's successful campaign on Kickstarter.

 Release

 Beautiful Noise was originally set for release in 2008.
-Green and Ogletree attempted to find a distributor, however several factors—including the expense of music clearance and licensing, the financial crisis of 2007–08 and the general decline in DVD sales—prompted "an ever-elusive" release date.
+Green and Ogletree attempted to find a distributor, however, several factors—including the expense of music clearance and licensing, the 2008 financial crisis and the general decline in DVD sales—prompted "an ever-elusive" release date.
 Upon starting the campaign on Kickstarter, Green mentioned an estimated release date in 2013, although delays in licensing affected the appraisal.
-Beautiful Noise was subsequently announced for release in May 2014; the film premiered at the Seattle International Film Festival in Seattle, Washington on May 31 and the international premiere was held at the Sheffield Doc/Fest in Sheffield, England on June 8.
+Beautiful Noise was subsequently announced for release in May 2014; the film premiered at the Seattle International Film Festival in Seattle, Washington on May 31 and the international premiere was held at the Sheffield DocFest in Sheffield, England on June 8.